 Keep your guide even after you quit claiming benefits.
 You may be audited.

-Deducting Vacation, Severance, Wages in Lieu of Notice and Holiday Pay
+Deducting Vacation, Severance, Wages in Lieu of Notice, Holiday Pay and Pension

 These types of payments may affect your UI benefits.